add1993/apache-spark-projects/README.md

 Please, make sure that the keys are sorted alphabetically so that we get friends list for 2 person on the same reducer.

-2. Find top-10 friend pairs by their total number of common friends.
+#### Program 2.
+Find top-10 friend pairs by their total number of common friends.
 For each top-10 friend pair print detail information in decreasing order of total number of common friends.

 ##### Output format can be:
 <Total number of Common Friends> <TAB> <First Name of User A> <TAB> <Last Name of User A> <TAB><address of User A> <TAB><First Name of User B> <TAB> <Last Name of User B> <TAB><address of User B>

-3. List the 'user id' and 'rating' of users that reviewed businesses classified as “Colleges & Universities” in list of categories.
+#### Program 3.
+List the 'user id' and 'rating' of users that reviewed businesses classified as “Colleges & Universities” in list of categories.
 ##### Data set info :
 The dataset files are as follows and columns are separate using ‘::’ business.csv. review.csv. user.csv.